ruairi-hayes/apic-discovery-action/README.md

  - api-file - File name of the API to sync with apiconnect discovery repo
  - apikey - An API Key obtained from api-manager.{api-host}/manager/auth/manager/sign-in/?from=TOOLKIT (typically used with an OIDC user registry like IBM Verify).
    It is good practice to store any sensitive data like the apikey as a github action secret.
 See [here](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) for more details.
+   For the sample above the github secret should be called `apicApikey` as it will need to match the following templated value ${{ secrets.apicApikey }}
+ - resync_check: Indicates if changes to the action like at initial creation should trigger a api-file sync.

-## Adding the apic-discovery-action to GitHub Action workflow
+## More details on setting up a sample GitHub Action
-Based on the samples given above you will now need to add one of these to your required GitHub repo.
-For more details on how to set up a GitHub Action workflow in your Github repo see [the quickstart guide](https://docs.github.com/en/actions/quickstart).
+For more details on how to set up a GitHub Action workflows in your Github repo in general see [the quickstart guide](https://docs.github.com/en/actions/quickstart).